pnp/PnP-PowerShell/README.md

 In order to install the cmdlets when you get this error specify the -SkipPublisherCheck switch with the Install-Module cmdlet, e.g. ```Install-Module SharePointPnPPowerShellOnline -SkipPublisherCheck -AllowClobber```

-## 2. Downloading the Files directly.
+## 2. Downloading the Files directly

 You can download the setup files from the [releases](https://github.com/officedev/pnp-powershell/releases) section of the PnP PowerShell repository.
 These files will up be updated on a monthly basis.
 Run the install and restart any open instances of PowerShell to use the cmdlets.